Is It Simple?

 - Due to Evergreen IT, the operating system update path is much more frequent

 A solution, therefore, needs to be considered which can provide regular validation

 How We Can Help

-We have a proven and trusted track record supporting Windows 10 upgrades for multiple organisations across different sectors.
-We provide a comprehensive range of testing solutions including strategic test consultancy, functional and non-functional testing.
+We have a proven and trusted track record supporting Windows 10 system enterprise wide migrations for multiple organisations across different sectors.
+We provide a comprehensive range of migration testing solutions including strategic test consultancy, functional and non-functional testing.

 We bring in-depth, sector-specific knowledge of the common technology platforms, applications and integration requirements providing you with strategic advice on your technical challenges and your future roadmap.
 We are also aware of the common problems typically encountered with Windows 10 upgrades in terms of application crashing or functional step-outs.

 As well as functional and non-functional testing we also utilise our automation expertise to deliver robust, long term solutions to tackle the Evergreen nature of Windows 10 – this reduces the need for continuous manual validation whenever a patch is deployed.

 Our experienced technical team provides you with the expertise to deliver solutions ensuring your upgrade is fit-for-purpose.
 Our Tenology approach typically follows these steps: